Wojtini/oopsie/README.md

         ...
 ```
 In order to add a new agent, it needs to be created on jenkins first to get agent secret.

 ## remote access aka ssh
 Role for mass public_key transfer for root user.

-### Youtrack
-nothing to configure, its strictly to explore YouTrack